-Nearly a month of laughter?
-Yeah, that sounds like a hoot!
+Is there anything better than nearly a whole month of stomach knotting laugher?!
 The International Comedy Festival returns next week and we can’t wait.

 Expect all the lols as your fave local comedians, as well as top international stars, hit the stage night after night in various venues across Auckland (Wellywood as well, but we’re all about the Big Smoke).

 The event starts off with an absolute bang as Aucklanders are treated to a hilarious sampler of the Basement Theatre acts during the month long festival.
 The Basement Theatre Preview Show will be hosted by our local heroes Parker and Sainsbury and will feature Donna Brookbanks, Eli Matthewson, Jamie Bowen, Alice Snedden, Melanie Bracewell and more.
 This one-night only event is perfect for those wanting a taste of the cramping laughter to come, so hop on it!

 Following the Basement Theatre Preview Show is the 7 Days New Zealand VS. The World Special where New Zealand giggle triggers Jeremy Corbett, Dai Henwood and Paul Ego go against three of the top foreigner comedians to prove the fact that our humour is on a world class level.
 Don’t be too down if you miss out on the Wednesday event of major lols as you’ll get a chance to catch up on the fun on Friday night on TV3.